zheng0xd/JATIC-internal-docs/docs/program-info/supported-roles-personas.md

 The products developed within our program support a number of different types of users within the MLOps lifecycle.

-Below, we brovide an overview of the primary roles that we are focused on, as well as their characteristics.
+Below, we provide an overview of the primary roles that we are focused on, as well as their characteristics.

 ## Supported roles